 I look for inspiration in lots of places when I’m thinking about my blog posts.
-Lately, I’ve been thinking about the traits that make up a successful freelance writer and what it takes to get hired for freelance.
+Lately, I’ve been thinking about the traits that make up a successful freelance writer and what it takes to get hired for freelance writing jobs.
 When I was pondering what kind of person exhibits the “write stuff,” (pun intended) it occurred to me that we can learn a lot from professional wrestlers.
 See if you agree with me after you read the list.

 1. You need to stand out from the rest.

 Let’s face it, a professional wrestler does stand out from the crowd.
 This is a person who other people can’t help but take notice of when they are ready for a match.
 When you are applying for freelance writing jobs or making a pitch to a potential client, you need to find an angle or a hook that makes your materials stand out from the rest of the pack.

 Anyone who can step into the ring wearing tight spandex doesn’t have self-esteem issues.
 If they do, they are keeping it well hidden.
 Confidence is not something that a freelance writer gets once and then holds on to.
 For me, it’s something that ebbs and flows.
 I have times when I don’t feel very confident at all and at other times, lack of confidence is not an issue.

 No matter how I happen to feel about my abilities at any given time, I still keep talking to people about freelance writing.
 If I waited until everything was perfectly in place before talking to potential clients or applying for freelance writing jobs, I would still be sitting around telling myself that someday I would like to be a writer.
 Taking action, even if it’s applying for one gig or sending out one query letter, helps with developing confidence.

 3. Tell potential clients what you can do for them.